 5. Being Sick Without Reason

-Alcoholics and addicts regularly don’t feel well, and may experience illness that are both frequent and vague.
+Alcoholics and addicts regularly don’t feel well and may experience illnesses that are both frequent and vague.
 Those with a drug addiction may also feign sickness to duck out of work or a family event in order to use drugs and alcohol.
 These illnesses are often accompanied by low energy and irritability.

 Another sign of drug addiction is if an addict often tells stories in order to cover their actions while under the influence.
 Telling stories to others is a natural reaction for those who can’t admit they have an addiction.
 Additionally, people who are addicts will often proclaim to others dramatically they haven’t had a drink or drug in weeks in order to deflect suspicion.

 Need Help?
 Call the Palm Beach Institute Today

 Are you or a loved one experiencing some or all of these signs?
 Addiction doesn’t have to ruin your life.
 There is healing in admitting your dependence and seeking help.
 The dedicated professionals here at the Palm Beach Institute are ready to receive you with open arms and a personalized plan for your recovery.
 Give us a call at 1-855-534-3574 or contact us online to start on the road to sobriety today.